-- > The primary property must be registered in the name of a natural person who own and permanently occupy that property.
-This includes co-owners who are married to each other - ➤ The applicant must be a ratepayer of 60 years or older on or before 31 May upon application (as stipulated in terms of Section 3(3)(b)(iii) of the Municipal Property Rates Act, 2004. - A written application must be submitted before 31 May for the financial year. - A certified copy of the applicant's bar-coded RSA identity document must accompany the application. - The same provisions applicable to pensioners apply to disability grantees, except that they must produce a certified copy of a letter, issued by the Department of Social Welfare, confirming receipt of a disability grant.
+- The primary property must be registered in the name of a natural person who own and permanently occupy that property.
+This includes co-owners who are married to each other - ➤ The applicant must be a ratepayer of 60 years or older or if turning 60 within(1/6 31/5 of the next year)- pro-rata rebate will be granted (as stipulated in terms of Section 3(3)(b)(iii). - ➤ A written application must be submitted before 31 May for the financial year. - A certified copy of the applicant's bar-coded RSA identity document must accompany the application. - The same provisions applicable to pensioners apply to disability grantees, except that they must produce a certified copy of a letter, issued by the Department of Social Welfare, confirming receipt of a disability grant.